zhiburt/tabled/README.md

 ### Color

-The library doesn't bind you in usage of any color library but to be able to work corectly with color input you should provide a `--features color`.
+The library doesn't bind you in usage of any color library but to be able to work corectly with color input you should add the `color` feature of `tabled` to your `Cargo.toml`

 ```rust
 use tabled::{Table, Modify, Style, Format, object::Columns};